University of Notre Dame: Early history

 The college awarded its first degrees in 1849.
 As it grew under the presidency of Sorin and his successors, new academic programs were offered and new buildings built to accommodate the growing student and faculty population.
-The brief presidency of Patrick Dillon (1865–1866) saw the original main building replaced with a larger one, which housed the university's administration, classrooms, and dormitories.
+The brief presidency of Patrick Dillon (1865–1866) saw the original main building replaced with a larger one that housed the university's administration, classrooms, and dormitories.
 Under William Corby's first administration, enrollment at Notre Dame increased to over 500 students.
 In 1869, he opened the law school, which offered a two-year course of study, and in 1871 he began construction of Sacred Heart Church, today the Basilica of the Sacred Heart.
-Two years later, Auguste Lemonnier started a library in the Main Building, which had 10,000 volumes by 1879.
+Two years later, the president Auguste Lemonnier started a library in the Main Building that had 10,000 volumes by 1879.

-Fire destroyed the Main Building and the library collection in April 1879; the school closed immediately and students were sent home.
-Sorin (then provincial Superior) and President Corby immediately planned for the rebuilding of the structure that had housed virtually the entire university.
-Construction began on May 17, and by the incredible zeal of administrators and workers, the third and current Main Building was completed before the fall semester of 1879.
-The library collection was rebuilt and housed in the new Main Building.
+However, fire destroyed the Main Building and the library collection in April 1879; the school closed immediately and students were sent home.
+Rebuilding began on May 17, and the third and current Main Building was completed before the fall semester of 1879.
+The library collection was likewise redeveloped.

 The presidency of Thomas E. Walsh (1881–1893) focused on improving Notre Dame's scholastic reputation and standards.
 At the time, many students came to Notre Dame only for its business courses and did not graduate.
-Walsh started a "Belles Lettres" program and invited many notable lay intellectuals like writer Maurice Francis Egan to campus.
+Walsh started a "Belles Lettres" program and invited notable lay intellectuals like writer Maurice Francis Egan to campus.
 Washington Hall was built in 1881 as a theater, and the Science Hall (today the LaFortune Student Center) was built in 1883 to house the science program (established in 1880) and multiple classrooms and science labs.
 The construction of Sorin Hall saw the first freestanding residence hall on campus and one of the first in the country to have private rooms for students, a project championed by Sorin and John Zahm.
-During Walsh's tenure, Notre Dame started its football program and was awarded the first Laetare Medal.
+During Walsh's tenure, Notre Dame started its football program and awarded its first Laetare Medal, one the earlist such honors bequesthed by a Catholic university in the United States.
 The Law School was reorganized under the leadership of William J. Hoynes (dean from 1883 to 1919), and when its new building was opened shortly after his death, it was renamed in his honor.